simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-11-20
+<br />**Date image released:**  2024-11-21
+<br />**This image is owned by:**  Giorgio Ferrari
-<br />**Title of the image:**  Earthset from Orion
+<br />**Title of the image:**  The Elephant's Trunk in Cepheus
-<br />**Description for the image:**  ght billion people are about to disappear in this snapshot from space taken on 2022 November 21.
-On the sixth day of the Artemis I mission, their home world is setting behind the Moon's bright edge as viewed by an external camera on the outbound Orion spacecraft.
-Orion was headed for a powered flyby that took it to within 130 kilometers of the lunar surface.
-Velocity gained in the flyby maneuver was used to reach a distant retrograde orbit around the Moon.
-That orbit is considered distant because it's another 92,000 kilometers beyond the Moon, and retrograde because the spacecraft orbited in the opposite direction of the Moon's orbit around planet Earth.
-Orion entered its distant retrograde orbit on November 25.
-Swinging around the Moon, Orion reached a maximum distance (just over 400,000 kilometers) from Earth on November 28, exceeding a record set by Apollo 13 for most distant spacecraft designed for human space exploration.
-The Artemis II mission, carrying 4 astronauts around the moon and back again, is scheduled to launch no earlier than September 2025.
+<br />**Description for the image:**  Like an illustration in a galactic Just So Story, the Elephant's Trunk Nebula winds through the emission region and young star cluster complex IC 1396, in the high and far off constellation of Cepheus.
+Also known as vdB 142, this cosmic elephant's trunk is over 20 light-years long.
+The detailed telescopic view features the bright swept-back ridges and pockets of cool interstellar dust and gas that abound in the region.
+But the dark, tendril-shaped clouds contain the raw material for star formation and hide protostars within.
+Nearly 3,000 light-years distant, the relatively faint IC 1396 complex covers a large region on the sky, spanning over 5 degrees.
+This rendition spans a 1 degree wide field of view though, about the angular size of 2 full moons.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/earthset-snap00.png
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/LDN1105ElephantTrunk2048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).